What is Health Insurance? Why & When should you buy?

 4. Tax Benefits:

-Lastly, to sweeten the deal, health insurance premiums also give tax benefits.
+Lastly, to sweeten the deal, health insurance premiums also give tax benefits under Section 80D of the Income Tax Act, 1961.
 You can claim a deduction of up to Rs.50,000 by investing in health insurance plans.
 Moreover, if you buy health insurance for your senior citizen parents.
 In that case, you can claim an additional deduction of up to Rs.50,000.

 You should buy health insurance before you run a risk of meeting with an accident or suffer a chronic disease that requires a major hospitalization.